latest nhpb_banner 1__compressed

 • Home Equity Conversion Mortgage (HECM) counseling for seniors

-• Grants for rent and renter assistance counseling
+• Grants for rent, security deposits, lease applications fees and other renter assistance counseling

 • Referrals to Maryland’s mortgage assistance programs.

-• Reduce your Utility Bills - Save energy from weatherization assistance programs that provide residential energy saving activities for low and moderate income Baltimore residents.
-CAN runs this energy efficiency program.
+• Free home repairs to save money on Utility Bills - Save energy from weatherization assistance programs that provide residential energy saving activities for low and moderate income Baltimore residents.
+They focus on helping low-income seniors and disabled people fix and repair their house

 • The community action agency may also have information on resources that can assist residents with paying water and sewer bills.
 Low income families have options available to them when it comes to this expense as well.
 Read more on Baltimore water bill assistance.

-• Grants and Funds for Utility and Heating Bills - Baltimore Gas and Electricity and CAN have an agreement in place that established a Fuel Fund of Baltimore County.
-The program goes towards helping low-income residents pay heating bills and utility bills incurred throughout they ear.
-Struggling families can now receive year-round help to prevent shutoff of their utilities from resources provided by CAN and matching credits and assistance from BGE.
+• Grants to help pay Utility and Power Bills - Baltimore Gas and Electricity and CAN have an agreement in place that established a Fuel Fund of Baltimore County.
+The program goes towards helping low-income residents pay heating bills and utility bills incurred throughout the year.
+Struggling families can now receive year-round help to prevent shutoff of their utilities from resources provided by CAN and BGE.

 • CAN helps very low income and people living in poverty apply for cash assistance.
-It is part of the federal government TANF program, and it is temporary short term grants combined with self-sufficiency, job training, child care and marriage support.
+It is part of the federal government TANF program.
+The benefit is temporary short term grants combined with self-sufficiency, job training, child care and marriage support.
 Continue with cash aid in Maryland.

-• The Community Assistance Network, Inc. (phone number above) also partners with local free health care centers and clinics across Baltimore to coordinate free dental care, medical services, medications, and family health care.
+• Free or low cost medical is offered.
+The Community Assistance Network, Inc.also partners with local free health care centers and clinics across Baltimore to coordinate free dental care, medical services, medications, and family health care.
 Many programs may be free to income qualified individuals.

 To learn more about the programs above, call the Baltimore based Community Assistance Network, Inc. (CAN) at (410) 285-4674.
 Or find financial help from Community Assistance Network.